zowe/docs-site/docs/troubleshoot/troubleshoot-zos.md

 ```2021-01-22 14:36:01.846 <ZWED:16842882> ZWESVUSR INFO (_zsf.apiml,apiml.js:218) ZWED0021I - Eureka Client Registered from 127.0.0.1.
 Available at https://<HOSTNAME>:<APIDISCOVERYPORT>/ui/v1/zlux/
 ```

+If you try to log into the Zowe desktop too early before the Eureka client registration has occurred you may get an **Authentication failed** message on the login page because the APIML handshake is incomplete.
+If this occurs wait for the registration to be complete as indiciated by the `ZWED0021I` message.

 ### Check the startup of Zowe File and Jobs API servers